Metro Little Rock Workforce

 - Business and Industry Training Center: The University of Arkansas’ Pulaski Technical College Business and Industry Center provides workforce development programs that include customized training, workshops and leadership development.

 - Training Grants: Arkansas’ Department of Career Education’s Office of Skills Development offers workforce development grants to eligible businesses.
 Funding is available for workforce expansion, addressing skills gaps and customized, industry-specific technical training.

 A Robust Higher Ed Ecosystem

 Topping out at 20 schools, there’s no shortage of options for high school graduates or working professionals looking to continue their education.

 Metro Little Rock is host to 11 four-year colleges, including three campuses within the University of Arkansas (UA) system.
 UA Little Rock and UA Pine Bluff both house a College of Business centered on entrepreneurship, corporate strategies and business administration.
 The University of Arkansas Medical School (UAMS) develops graduates with deep knowledge of the medical and public health sciences, a boon for biotechnology employers operating in the region.

 Since 1984, the University of Central Arkansas (UCA) in Conway has been an accredited member of The Association to Advance Collegiate Schools of Business, a recognition held by less five percent of business colleges worldwide.
-Two-year colleges like National Park Community College and College of the Ouachitas produce technically-skilled graduates ready to support a broad range of industries.
+Two-year colleges like U of A Community Morrilton – Morrilton and Arkansas State University – Beebe produce technically-skilled graduates ready to support a broad range of industries.